zhmushan/abc/docs/middleware.md

 ## Skipper

-There are cases when you would like to skip a middleware based on some conditions, for that each middleware has an option to define a function `skipper(c: IContext): boolean`.
+There are cases when you would like to skip a middleware based on some conditions, for that each middleware has an option to define a function `skipper(c: Context): boolean`.

 ```ts
 const app = new Application();